Philippine FDI net inflows plunge nearly 40% in October - BusinessWorld Online

 Investments in equity and investment fund shares jumped by 14.5% to $205 million in October 2025 from $179 million in the same month in the previous year.

-Nonresidents’ net investments in equity capital, other than the reinvestment of earnings, stood at $117 million in October, up 17.1% from $100 million a year earlier.
+Nonresidents’ net investments in equity capital, other than the reinvestment of earnings, jumped by 17.1% to $117 million in October from $100 million a year earlier.

-Meanwhile, reinvestment of earnings rose by 11.3% year on year to $88 million from $79 million a year ago.
+Meanwhile, reinvestment of earnings rose by 11.3% year on year to $88 million in October from $79 million a year ago.

+HSBC economist for ASEAN Aris D. Dacanay noted that the annual drop indicated that the ongoing corruption scandal curbed FDI inflows, prompting investors to adopt a cautious “wait-and-see” stance.

+“I think it does show that it is affected by the scandal,” he told a press briefing on Tuesday.
+“The dip in itself has led foreign investors to have this wait-and-see approach on what’s happening in the Philippines.
+So, I can’t say that it doesn’t (affect FDIs).
+What I have to say is that it won’t totally reverse it.”

 Most equity capital placements in the 10-month period came from Japan, the United States and Singapore.